nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

 The new server certificates should be signed by the CA certificate.
 If the TLS keys have been generated using the `setup-keys.sh` script, the private/public key pair of the CA are available in the `ca.p12` file.
+In case the CA certificate has been renewed right now, use the new CA keystore generated using the [Rotate CA Certificate](#rotate-ca-certificate) steps.

 Generate and sign the new server certificates using the CA certificate chain: